tudvari/dockerfile-generator/References.md

 ```
 #### Properties

+For multi-stage build we are able to use multiple form statement.
+Please see the multi-stage example.

 ##### Required properties
 - baseImage: The name of the base image, what is the starting-point of this image.